 I feel suppressing human creativity, as I think modern society does, should be against our human rights.
 It is beaten out of people over the course of their youth until they are uniformly all the same and can complete tasks efficiently and do things exactly the way a company wants – that is the opposite of creative space to me.

 I should also qualify this by saying I know there are creative jobs around, but relative to analytical jobs it is almost negligible.

-What advice would you give to someone suffering with depression?
+What would your advice be to someone suffering with depression?

 Seek help from a professional, if possible.
 Never be ashamed of any aspect of yourself, and ditch anyone who doesn’t show anything but love and support to you.
 Chasing the acceptance of others will only lead to more negativity.
 Oh, and wash regularly, no matter how bad you feel, wear clean clothes and wash.
 It works like magic.

-What advice would you give to someone suffering with depression?
+How do you feel about these issues?
 Leave a comment below or send me a message.